Skip to main content

 Review the rooms where bathing, toileting, bed transfers, and nighttime movement create the most risk.

-Best use: Best when toileting, bathing, bed transfers, or nighttime walking feel unsafe.
+Use when: toileting, bathing, bed transfers, or nighttime walking feel unsafe.

 • Check shower entry, grab support, flooring, seating, and toilet access.